 While women generally enter menopause between the ages of 41 and 55, there are many factors that can interrupt the normal cycle of a woman’s reproductive system and bring about menopause earlier than normal.
 Premature menopause, also referred to as “premature ovarian failure,” occurs when a woman begins menopause before age 40.
-The condition affects about one percent of all women.

 Certain defects in chromosomes can lead to premature menopause.
 One such condition, Turner syndrome, occurs when a girl is born with an incomplete chromosome.
 Women with Turner syndrome have ovaries that don’t function properly, often causing them to enter menopause prematurely.

 Premature menopause can be a symptom of an autoimmune disease.
 An autoimmune disease occurs when a body’s immune system erroneously attacks a part of the body, mistaking it for a harmful substance.
 Particular autoimmune diseases, including thyroid disease and rheumatoid arthritis, can cause the immune system to attack the ovaries and ovarian tissues.
 This can lead to premature menopause.

 A study in Epilepsia suggested that women with epilepsy have a higher risk of developing early menopause.